saltkid/tbg/docs/run_command_usage.md

 When I press `n`, it goes to the next images without waiting for 30 minutes.
 I can go back by pressing `p`.

 When I press `f`, it goes to the next image collection dir.
 This means we are now in `path/to/dir2`.
-This path has flags so these values will be used instead of the default flag fields.
+This path has flags specific to it so these values will be used instead of the default flag fields.
 This means instead of the image being at the **center**, it will be at the **right**.
-Instead of having an opacity of **10%**, it the images will have **35%** opacity.
+- Instead of having an opacity of **10%**, it the images will have **35%** opacity.
 However, since stretch is the same, it will still **fill** the screen without regard of the orignal aspect ratio.

 When I press `b`, it goes back to the previous image collection dir (`path/to/dir1`).
 If i press `b` again, it will wrap around and go to the last image collection dir (`path/to/dir2`).
 This wrap around behavior also applies to `f`.